eserlxl/nextVersion/doc/BUMP_VERSION_MODULAR_ARCHITECTURE.md

 # Version Management Scripts - Modular Architecture

-This directory contains modular version management scripts for the vglog-filter project.
+This directory contains modular version management scripts for the next-version project.
 The original monolithic `bump-version` script has been split into smaller, focused modules for better maintainability and development.

 ## Architecture Overview